 FEAScript is a lightweight, open-source finite element simulation library developed in JavaScript.
-It allows users to create and run client-side, browser-based simulations for physics and engineering problems without requiring additional installations.
+It allows users to create and run simulations for physics and engineering problems in both browser-based and server-side environments.
 FEAScript serves as an excellent tool for building interactive web applications and facilitates hands-on learning of computational mechanics by providing a versatile platform to explore and solve complex problems.
 Our goal is to democratize finite element analysis by making simulation capabilities accessible to everyone, everywhere.

 There are two ways to create simulations with FEAScript:

-Quick Start: To use FEAScript in your HTML include it via CDN
+Quick Start: To use FEAScript in your HTML, include it from our hosted build

 (https://core.feascript.com/dist/feascript.esm.js